 Let’s kick things off with some general statistics relevant to both B2C and B2B marketers.
 These should help you build a case for your brand’s online video marketing strategies (if you don’t already have one) or give you some direction on what to do next. 💡

-The types of video you create will depend on where you're posting it.
+The types of video you create will depend on where you’re posting it.
 Do you want to create short, snappy video ads for social?
 Or longer product demos to sit on your landing pages?
-There are lots of options available to help you reach potential customers. ✨
+Marketing videos, whether for social media or your website, play a crucial role in engaging potential customers. ✨

 Video viewer statistics

-Wondering what your audience is up to online?
+Wondering what your audience’s video-viewing habits are?
 Here are some viewer stats to give you insight. 🔍

 More people are watching videos with closed captions

 Many Instagram and TikTok videos now have captions over the top of them as standard.
-This isn’t just great for accessibility.
-More and more people are watching videos without sound, so prefer captions on.
+This makes videos more accessible to people who have difficulty with their hearing.

 Source: Yahoo, 2023